open-policy-agent/opa/docs/docs/configuration.md

 layers in the system's temporary directory to allow automatic cleanup on system restart.

+The `resource` may point either at an image manifest or at an image index (a multi-platform "manifest list").
+See
+[OCI Registry](./management-bundles/#oci-registry) for how to build and publish a bundle image.

 ### Custom Plugin

 If none of the existing credential options work for a service, OPA can authenticate using a custom plugin, enabling support for any authentication scheme.